huntforhomesaz/cleanout2closing-site/content/service-areas/az.md

 ---

-## Step 1 â€“ Understand how Cleanout2Closing fits in Arizona
+## Step 1 — Understand how Cleanout2Closing fits in Arizona

 Cleanout2Closing is built around a simple idea: most estate properties need a blend of on-the-ground coordination and a thoughtful sale, not just a sign in the yard.